0xMichaelRan/degreecompass-backend-flask/README.md

 ## TODO

+* filter majors by subject and category.
+* search majors by name.
+* user login and register.
+* Add LLM support for major details page, and persist this data.
-Need a docker-compose file to run the database.
+* Need a docker-compose file to run the database.